How To Talk About Estate Planning with Your Family

 Make the conversation relatable

-It’s often easier to talk about challenging topics if they come up naturally in conversations.
+It’s often easier to talk about challenging topics if they come up naturally in conversation.

 For example, if you’re talking with your parents about their home renovations, you might ask if they’ve thought about what they want done with the house after they’re gone.
 If you’re the prospective benefactor in this situation, you might use your renovations to start speaking about your wishes to your adult beneficiaries.